cguardia/ZODB-Documentation/book/transactions.rst

 like the ZODB, a relational database, a file or any other storage mechanism that the application needs to control.

-The data manager provides a common interface for the transaction manger to use while a transaction is running.
+The data manager provides a common interface for the transaction manager to use while a transaction is running.
 To be part of a specific transaction, a data manager has to 'join' it.
 Any number of data managers can join a transaction, which means that you could for example perform writing operations on a ZODB